 - FAQ on the Best Horror Authors

 - Best Authors Reading List

 1. Stephen King

 Stephen King is arguably one of the best horror writers on this list and one of the most popular among horror fans.
-His first professional content sale was in 1967 for a short story published in Startling Mystery Stories.
+His first professional sale was in 1967 for a short story published in Startling Mystery Stories.
 His debut novel Carrie was published in 1971, and King continues to publish short stories and horror books to this day over six decades later.
 King is a New York Times bestselling author and lives with his wife, sharing their time between Maine and Florida depending on the season.

 2. Bram Stoker

-Bram Stoker is nearly synonymous with vampires, having written the original Dracula.
+Bram Stoker is synonymous with vampires, having written the original Dracula.
 Originally named Abraham Stoker, this Irish gothic author lived between 1847 and 1912, when he died after suffering several strokes.
 In 1987, the Bram Stoker Award was established and has been awarded every year since 1988.
 Popular Bram Stoker Award winners include other horror authors on this list like Dean Koontz, Neil Gaiman, Clive Barker, and more.